God the Father

 There are many scriptures that record Jesus saying, "I and my Father" or "my Father."
-Never do we see any others mentioned in scripture as being a part of this divine family except for those who have been promised immortality and eternal life as a part of their participation in the first resurrection, and those who are called sons of God who obtain salvation after the return of Christ.
+We never see any others mentioned in scripture as being a part of this divine family, except for those who have been promised immortality and eternal life as a part of their participation in the first resurrection and those who are called sons of God who obtain salvation after the return of Christ.

 "If a man love me, he will keep my words: and my Father will love him, and we will come to him, and make our abode with him" (Jn.14:20-23 KJV).

-It is evident from many scriptures that today the Family of God in heaven consists of 'the Father' and 'the Son' plus those who are called to be Sons and have their names written in the Book of Lifethe true followers of God, the Saints/the Elect of God not yet made immortal.
+It is evident from many scriptures that the Family of God in heaven consists of 'the Father' and 'the Son', plus those who are called to be Sons and have their names written in the Book of Life—the true followers of God, the Saints/the Elect of God who not yet have been made immortal.

 TWO GODS DOING TWO SEPARATE WORKS